xinyit/xinyit.github.io/_posts/2024-02-08-tech-interview-questions.md

 ---
-title: "Tech interview questions I was not prepared for"
+title: "Tech interview questions that I was not prepared for"
-author: Xin Yi
 date: 2024-02-08 11:33:00 +0800
 categories: [Tech]
 tags: [tech]